ianhecker/Cryptocurrency-Study/index.md

 ### Bamboo

-Bamboo is very similar in structure to Scilla and similarly attempts to solve reentrance problems.
+Bamboo is very similar in structure to Scilla and similarly attempts to solve re-entrance problems.
 Bamboo has even started to produce (with limited success) EVM bytecode that "ran as expected" [[7]](#references).
-The OCaml compiler still remains buggy, and is now maintained by Cornell Blockchain in [this github repository](#https://github.com/CornellBlockchain/bamboo) [[8]](#references).
+The OCaml compiler still remains buggy, and is now maintained by Cornell Blockchain in [this github repository](#https://github.com/CornellBlockchain/bamboo).
+Bamboo is only at version 0.0.03, with a year since the last commit made to the forked branch made by Cornell Blockchain [[8]](#references).

+---
 ## References
 [1] [Vitalik Buterin.
 A Next-Generation Smart Contract and Decentralized Application Platform, 2014.](https://cryptorating.eu/whitepapers/Ethereum/Ethereum_white_paper.pdf)